bmuschko/ckad-crash-course/exercises/27-secret/solution/solution.md

 $ kubectl run backend --image=nginx:1.23.4-alpine -o yaml --dry-run=client --restart=Never > pod.yaml
 ```

-Edit the YAML file and create an environment that reads the key from the secret while assigning a new same for it.
+Edit the YAML file and create an environment that reads the key from the secret while assigning a new name for it.

 ```yaml
 apiVersion: v1